Chart Color Schemes

 Lalor - West's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Lalor-West residents have a relatively positive health profile, with low prevalence rates for common conditions among the general population but higher rates among older cohorts at risk.
-The area has approximately 47% of its total population (~6,545 people) with private health cover, compared to Greater Melbourne's 49.8% and the national average of 55.3%.
-The most prevalent medical conditions are arthritis (affecting 7.8%) and diabetes (6.2%), while 72.8% of residents report no medical ailments.
+Lalor - West residents have a relatively low prevalence of common health conditions compared to the general population, but this rate is higher than the national average for older and at-risk cohorts.
+Private health cover is very low in Lalor - West, with approximately 47% of the total population (~6,545 people) having it, compared to Greater Melbourne's 49.8% and the national average of 55.3%.
+The most common medical conditions are arthritis (7.8%) and diabetes (6.2%), while 72.8% of residents report no medical ailments, compared to 74.0% in Greater Melbourne.

 Frequently Asked Questions - Health